 Is Costa Rica safer than Mexico for tourists?

 Yes, Costa Rica is statistically much safer than Mexico.
 The country is more politically stable, has far fewer violent crime instances, and is safer overall for visitors.

 What are the dangers in Costa Rica?

 If you don’t overdo it, Costa Rica is a great place to visit.
 Some dangers in the country include traffic-related incidents, petty thefts, and environmental hazards such as volcanoes or hurricanes.

 But you can avoid these dangers by gathering some knowledge about the place.
 The solution is simple: do your research and enjoy being there.

 Are there any tips for solo female travelers in Costa Rica?

-Find out the name of the place before going there.
+Find out the place’s name and look into it before going there.
 Stay in touch with your family or friends and keep them updated with your travel plans to ensure your safety even when alone.

 Other Safety Guides